 People have always asked me why I’m into photography.
 The early answer was pathetic.
 “I don’t know.” and the conversation would end.
 A few years in, the answer evolved to something pretentious and annoying, like, “I simply enjoy the idea that this machine can freeze a moment in time forever.”
 This cringe-worthy statement delivered, the conversation would end.
 These days, the answer to the perennial question is more experienced, less lofty, but succinct and honest.
 I love photography because it’s the best of all possible hobbies.
 I came to this conclusion unexpectedly.
 Here’s how.

-Not long ago, yesterday in fact, I arrived home from the day-job to find my pant’s pocket empty and my house keys hanging from a hook on the opposite side of a locked front door.
+Not long ago, I arrived home from the day-job to find my pant’s pocket empty and my house keys dangling from a hook on the opposite side of a locked front door.
 I gazed blankly through a frosty window at the glistening keys, swore once, and retreated to the warmth of my just-parked car.
 My wife wouldn’t be home for a few hours, no spare key, and shattering a window was a bit too extreme.
 I had time to kill.
 Recalling that I needed a roll of Kodak Ektar and a couple of batteries, I fired up the ignition and made my way to the local camera shop.

 Well, that escalated quickly.

 Having another couple of hours in which to contemplate my penchant for forgetfulness and my susceptibility to reduced-price photo gear, I stopped at a sandwich shop, grabbed dinner, and read through my new camera’s manual to completion.
 That done, and with an hour left to go ’til my wife would be home, I noticed that the sun was doing some neat things at the center of our solar system and figured driving a few hundred yards closer to it would put me in a better position to take its picture.